Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The idea is that thick, expensive wire is better quality, so you should use this on the most important speakers at the front.

-Whereas the surround speakers are less critical – and further away – so you can save some money and buy cheaper, thin speaker wire.
+Whereas a surround speaker is less critical – and further away – so you can save some money and buy cheaper, thin speaker wire.
+The funny thing is, the opposite is true.

 The thicker wire has less resistance, so it should be used for longer wire runs.
 For shorter runs, you can get away with much thinner wire.